GRSEB9S/simple-md-matlab/README.md

 ## Features

-* This is small but working MD code, which is particularly useful to beginners.
+* This is a small but working MD code, which is particularly useful to beginners.
 * It contains two versions of the force-evaluation function, "find_force" and "find_force_vectorized".
   In the latter, the calculations of the pair forces between one atom and its neighboring atoms are vectorized.
   It turns out that the vectorized version is about 3 times as fast as the normal version.